hariseldon99/hariseldon99.github.io/MediaServer_notes.md

 1. Config mondorescue to backup to iso (http://www.mondorescue.org/docs.shtml) - configs minus multimedia.

-2. Look into WAN access via reverse proxy or openvpn.
+2. Look into WAN access via reverse proxy.

    **Update:**
-   * Reverse proxy working for all except amule (failed) and wetty (failed)

-   * Reverse proxy working for transmission, radarr, sonarr, lidarr, jellyfin and jackett.
-They are safely firewalled.
+   * Reverse proxy working for all except wetty (failed).
+Other services are all behind reverse proxy and safely firewalled.

    * Have not configged SSL yet.
+WAN forwarding is currently still disabled.

 3. Resolve nginx/organizr/wetty config issue where these spam auth.log to spam every 5 secs while running.